jasp-stats/jaspMachineLearning/README.md

 ### Translations

 The JASP translation project is located at the following [link](https://hosted.weblate.org/projects/jasp/).
 The Machine Learning module is referred to as `jaspMachineLearning` and consists of two distinct components: `jaspMachineLearning-QML` and `jaspMachineLearning-R`, both of which require translation.
 The participation of any individual who is interested would be highly valued.
-As demonstrated below, we have made substantial progress in the translation of the Audit module.
+As demonstrated below, we have made substantial progress in the translation of the Machine Learning module.

 | Interface | Results |
 | :---: | :---: |